We all know that the three most essential elements needed for human survival are:

 - ·You start feeling your phone vibrates just to find out later that it was a false alarm.

-- ·You obsessively check for emails, texts, and missed calls.
+- ·You obsessively check for emails, messages, and missed calls.

 - ·Getting ready for an important occasion can wait, but your smartphone cannot.